vanmars/ahoy/README.md

 Post - Presentation
 * Create a drop-down menu for API search results
+* Figure out why titleize callback does not work for User model
 * Figure out why sound effect does not work on second guess - probably an asyn issue

 ## Support and Contact Details